Anxiety, sleep & behavioral problems in Fragile X Syndrome

 There are approximately 74,000 Fragile X patients in the United States.
 About 16,000 are under the age of 18 years

 No treatment or cure for Fragile X Syndrome

 There are currently no approved drugs to treat FXS.

-Currently, treatment options that focus specifically on the behavioural aspects of FXS are limited.
+Currently, treatment options that focus specifically on the behavioral aspects of FXS are limited.
 Drugs registered for other indications and not approved for use in FXS are commonly used.
-However, these only minimise symptoms of the disorder.
+However, these only minimize symptoms of the disorder.

-In children with FXS, raised cortisol levels are significantly associated with cognitive impairment and behaviour problems including social anxiety, hyperactivity, and social withdrawal3, 4.
-High levels of stress hormone may also impair neural circuits important for the regulation of these behaviours.
+In children with FXS, raised cortisol levels are significantly associated with cognitive impairment and behavioral problems including social anxiety, hyperactivity, and social withdrawal3, 4.
+High levels of stress hormone may also impair neural circuits important for the regulation of these behaviors.

-Xanamem is a novel therapeutic product specifically designed to inhibit the production of excess cortisol in the brain.
-Xanamem is considered a potential therapy to decrease elevated cortisol and alleviate associated symptoms such as anxiety in FXS.
-Xanamem works by inhibiting the 11β-HSD1 enzyme in the brain, which blocks the production of the stress hormone, cortisol.
+Xanamem is an investigational oral medicine specifically designed to target and inhibit the production of excess cortisol in brain cells.
+Xanamem is being investigated as a potential new therapy to decrease elevated cortisol and alleviate associated symptoms in people with Fragile X Syndrome such as anxiety and improve cognitive performance.

 Baker, E. K., Arpone, M., Vera, S. A., Bretherton, L., Ure, A., Kraan, C. M., Bui, M., Ling, L., Francis, D., Hunter, M. F., Elliott, J., Rogers, C., Field, M. J., Cohen, J., Santa Maria, L., Faundes, V., Curotto, B., Morales, P., Trigo, C., Salas, I., Alliende, A. M., Amor, D. J. & Godler, D. E. 2019.
 Journal of Neurodevelopmental Disorders, 11, 15.